Microsoft says early June disruptions to Outlook, cloud platform, were cyberattacks

 But the software giant has offered few details — and did not immediately comment on how many customers were affected and whether the impact was global.
 A spokeswoman confirmed that the group that calls itself Anonymous Sudan was behind the attacks.
 It claimed responsibility on its Telegram social media channel at the time.
 Some security researchers believe the group to be Russian.

-Microsoft’s explanation in a blog post Friday evening followed a request by The Associated Press two days earlier.
-Slim on details, the post said the attacks “temporarily impacted availability” of some services.
+Microsoft’s explanation in a blog post-Friday evening followed a request by The Associated Press two days earlier.
+Slim on details, the post said the attacks “temporarily impacted the availability” of some services.
 It said the attackers were focused on “disruption and publicity” and likely used rented cloud infrastructure and virtual private networks to bombard Microsoft servers from so-called botnets of zombie computers around the globe.

 Microsoft said there was no evidence any customer data was accessed or compromised.